THE POCKET GUIDE TO NEW YORK DWI LAW

 The Pocket Guide to New York DWI Law was created to help people arrested for an alcohol-related offense, who wish to understand what they can do to protect themselves.

 DWI IN NEW YORK STATE

 For better or for worse, America is a car culture.
-We like to move fast and we don't like when things get in our way.
-We make movies about highways and writes love songs to jalopies.
-Our identity, both as a nation and as individuals, is often tied up with cars: what we drive, where we drive, and how we drive.
+We like to move fast and we don’t like it when things get in our way.
+We make movies about highways and write love songs to jalopies.
+Our identity, both as a nation and as individuals, is often tied up with cars: what we drive, where we drive and how we drive.
 Anything that threatens the privilege of driving when you want and where you want, then, can be devastating.

 DWI (DRIVING WHILE INTOXICATED)